 School Teachers & Staff – South Korea

-The school has vacancies for English-speaking teachers in English, Science, Mathematics, History, Geography, Bible, and Physical Education; it urgently needs Children's Dorm Pastor for the next school year and also a Kitchen Coordinator.
+The school has vacancies for English-speakers to teach English (ESL, speaking and writing), Art, Music, SAT Preparation, and Physical Education.
+We urgently need a Children's Dorm Pastor for the next school year and also a Kitchen Coordinator.

 Qualities & Gifts Sought